 Electra, Texas is named for her aunt, Electra Waggoner (1882-1925), who was the sister of E. Paul and Guy Waggoner.

 Electra Waggoner Biggs was not raised on the ranch but moved there when she was in her 30s.
 Her second marriage was to John Biggs who also helped to manage the ranch.
-Biggs predeceased Electra in 1975 while she continued to live on the ranch for several decades until her death in a local hospital.
+Biggs predeceased Electra in 1975 while she continued to live on the ranch for several decades until her death on April 23, 2001 at a local hospital.
 Mrs. Biggs is interred at West Hill Cemetery in Sherman, Texas.

 Many of Electra’s artworks are displayed at the Red River Valley Museum in Vernon, Texas.
-The exhibit includes copies of the Bob Hope and Harry Truman busts and is located near the front of the museum, housed in an area designed to resemble a replica of her studio.
+The exhibit includes copies of the Bob Hope and Harry Truman busts and is located near the front of the museum, housed in an area designed to resemble her studio.

 © 2017, all rights reserved.